Shaw Cemetery

 Monuments and Inscriptions to be approved

 No monument shall exceed 3ft, 6ins (1.07 meters) in height.
-A person shall not erect or fix any monument or gravestone, tablet, or make any inscription thereon, or place therein any vase bearing an inscription in the Cemetery, without the approval of the Newbury Town Council and shall, before proceeding to erect or fix any such monument, gravestone, tablet or make any inscription thereon, or place any such vase bearing an inscription, furnish to Newbury Town Council a description and measurements of every such monument, gravestone, tablet, vase, kerb or railing, with copies of the proposed inscription thereon, together with a specification of the material and dimensions to be used.
+A person shall not erect or fix any monument or gravestone, tablet, or make or change any inscription thereon, or place therein any vase bearing an inscription in the Cemetery, without the approval of the Newbury Town Council and shall, before proceeding to erect or fix any such monument, gravestone, tablet or make any inscription thereon, or place any such vase bearing an inscription, furnish to Newbury Town Council a description and measurements of every such monument, gravestone, tablet, vase, kerb or railing, with copies of the proposed inscription thereon, together with a specification of the material and dimensions to be used.
 All installations must be in accordance with current NAMM recommendations.

 Newbury Town Council will remove any unauthorised memorials, kerbs, railings, ornamentation or horticultural decoration.
 Newbury Town Council may recover the cost of removal of these items from the holder of The Grant of Exclusive Right of Burial to that grave, in accordance with the powers and procedures set out in Article 14 of The Local Authorities Cemeteries Order 1977.